akfullfo/taskforce/README.md

 restarted.

 ### Included Modules ###
+**task.py** holds the primary class `legion` which is the entry point into task management.
+An effectively internal class `task` manages each task after it is defined by the configurtion.
+There are also some classes and methods present for event handling and process execution.

 **watch_files.py** handles triggering events to the event select loop when a file changes.

 **watch_modules.py** handles triggering events to the event select loop when any of the modules of a python application change.
 It uses *taskforce.watch_files* to detect the changes and *modulefinder* to identify the important modules used by an application.

+**utils.py** holds support methods and classes

+Also included is **bin/taskforce** which provides an operational harness for running a taskforce legion.
+It also serves as an example of how the `taskforce.task.legion()` class should be called.

 ### ToDo ###
 * Add pyinotify support so it operates efficiently with Linux
 * Extend support for python 3
 * Add a control path
 * Add status access
+* Support logging or other capture of task output
 * Add external events (snmp traps, nagios via NSCA)

 ---